junxit/us-congress-bills-112/bill.md

 In this Act:

-- **(1)** *Entity* The term “entity” means an entity holding a permit issued under this Act.
+- **(1)** *Entity* The term entity means an entity holding a permit issued under this Act.
 - **(2)** *Lease* The term lease means an agreement that authorizes the occupancy and use of certain designated premises for facilities associated with the project, particularly a meter and regulating station.
 - **(3)** *Natural gas pipeline facilities* The term natural gas pipeline facilities means pipeline and related equipment necessary for the transmission and distribution of natural gas, such as meters and heating and pressure-regulating devices used in the transportation of natural gas.
 - **(4)** *Permit* The term permit means any permits, rights-of-way, or any other authorizations necessary for the Secretary to authorize the construction, operation, and maintenance of natural gas pipeline facilities in the Gateway National Recreation Area.
-- **(5)** *Project* The term “project” means the natural gas pipeline facilities within Gateway National Recreation Area, including the meter and regulating station to be located at Floyd Bennett Field, that are part of the Rockaway Delivery Lateral/Brooklyn Queens Interconnect Project, as further described in Federal Energy Regulatory Commission (FERC) Docket No. PF09-8, and including authorized revisions to the project.
+- **(5)** *Project* The term project means the natural gas pipeline facilities within Gateway National Recreation Area, including the meter and regulating station to be located at Floyd Bennett Field, that are part of the Rockaway Delivery Lateral/Brooklyn Queens Interconnect Project, as further described in Federal Energy Regulatory Commission (FERC) Docket No. PF09–8, and including authorized revisions to the project.
-- **(6)** *Rent* The term “rent” means any payment to the Secretary pursuant to a lease for occupancy and use of designated premises to be made in such a manner and at such intervals as determined by the Secretary.
+- **(6)** *Rent* The term rent means any payment to the Secretary pursuant to a lease for occupancy and use of designated premises to be made in such a manner and at such intervals as determined by the Secretary.
 - **(7)** *Secretary* The term Secretary means the Secretary of the Interior, acting through the Director of the National Park Service.

 ## § 3.
 Permitting instruments for natural gas pipeline facilities